Educational Question Generation of Children Storybooks via Question Type Distribution Learning and Event-Centric Summarization: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel method for educational question generation for narrative documents (i.e. Fairytales), which can potentially be used in early childhood education.
+In this paper, we propose a novel method for educational question generation for fairy tales, which can potentially be used in early childhood education.
 Our method contains three modules: question type distribution learning, event-centric summary generation, and educational question generation.
 Through question type distribution learning, we can decompose the challenges of educational question generation by extracting related events of one question type and generating educational questions with a short event-centric summary, which improves the performance significantly.
 On both automatic evaluation and human evaluation, we show the potential of our method.
 In the future, we plan to further investigate the event-centric summary generation module by considering discourse-level information to improve the summarization performance \zhenjie{and improve the factuality error problem}.
-We are also interested in deploying the system (e.g.,~\cite{zhang2022storybuddy}) in real scenarios to benefit childcare-related domains.
+We are also interested in deploying the system in real scenarios to benefit childcare-related domains.